 "I start with segmenting the media landscape for my clients into three tiers: tier 1 are the big fish, with a big reach and domain authority, tier 2 are publications in specialized, industry publications and tier 3 are contributed posts in smaller industry blogs.

 "Based on the publications I've added to the three different tiers, I will start looking for articles and see who is covering these topics.
 Once I have a list of names of journalists, I will try to find their email addresses.
 I do that by looking at the structure of email addresses at the magazine (if it's firstname.lastname@example.org, I know that's probably the email format for everyone that works there).
 To make sure I've guessed the right emails, I test them with Email Hunter or with ClearBit.

-"Finally, I save all of their names in an excel sheet or CRM system, and include their social accounts, email address and a short description: are they familiar with the topic that I'm pitching them or not?
-This allows me to create a more personalised pitch later on."
+"Finally, I save all of their names in an excel sheet or CRM system, and include their social accounts, email address, and a short description: are they familiar with the topic that I'm pitching them or not?
+This allows me to create a more personalized pitch later on."

 What other information do you collect on them?

 "For all journalists, I save their Twitter handle.
 Twitter bios can also be interesting since journalists usually publish what stories they are looking for in their Twitter bios.
 The most important reason for saving their social media handles there is because many of them inform their followers how they want to be pitched.
 Some of them don't want to be approached; others will publish their email address; others prefer to receive pitches on social; each journalist is different.